 Develop the Habit of Speaking Up

-Besides strengthening your listening skills, you will find sharing your ideas immensely helpful.
-Speak up to make yourself heard only when you have something valuable to say.
+There is one crucial caveat to this advice: speak up to make yourself heard only when you have something valuable to say.
 Practice the WAIT principle which stands for “Why am I talking?”

-I struggled with a low self-esteem during my adolescence because I was always bullied for being skinny, morbid, and short.
+I struggled with low self-esteem during my adolescence because I was always bullied for being skinny, morbid, and short.

 It was not until I learned to challenge my negative beliefs, accept myself unconditionally that I felt good in my skin.